CGCookie/retopoflow/docs/v4/general.md

 The insert tools share the same **Tweaking** settings for how big the selection hitbox is, whether vertices are auto-merged, and how big the auto-merge threshold is while using `LMB Drag` on geometry to tweak it. *These settings are not the same as the Tweak Brush tool settings.*

-Tools that commonly work with edge loops, such as Contours, have a Tweak Loops mode that replaces edge grab with a loop select and slide.
+The non-brush tools have a **Tweak Loops** mode that replaces edge grab with a loop select and slide.
+It is off by default in all tools except Contours.

 Brush tools have the same **Brush** settings, though they are not shared across the tools.
 That way, you can use a small Tweak brush with a large Relax brush if you prefer.